Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: The Inversion Models

 \subsubsection{Generator}

-To better understand the network structure, we first recall the governing physics of our input and output data.
-In this paper, the input is the combination of the acoustic waves received by different receivers.
+To better understand the network structure, we first recall the governing physics of our input seismic shot-gather imagery~(Fig.~\ref{fig3: data visualization}) and output velocity map~(Fig.~\ref{fig4: data visualization}).
+In this paper, the input seismic shot-gather imagery is the combination of the acoustic waves received by different receivers and the visualization of an exemplar 2D seismogram is shown in Fig.~\ref{fig3: data visualization}.
 Specifically, there are 3 source functions and 32 receivers, which correspond to $s(\mathbf{r}, t)$ and $P(\mathbf{r}, t)$ in Eq.~\eqref{eq:Forward} (or $u(\mathbf{r}, t)$ in Eq.~\eqref{eq:ForwardElastic}), respectively.
 The source function may contain both P-wave and S-wave.
 Correspondingly, the seismic waveform data collected is a tensor with a dimension of $32 \times 1000 \times 6$, where the first dimension is 32 receivers, the second dimension of 1000 is the time sequence length of waveform trace, and the third dimension of 6 represents the total 2 channels of the 3 source functions.
-The output is a velocity image with dimension $(m, n)$, where the first dimension of $m$ stands for depth and the second dimension of $n$ stands for horizontal offset.
+As the shown in Fig.~\ref{fig3: data visualization}, the 2D seismogram consists of 32 1D time series signals, and each signal contains a pulse which contains the information of subsurface structure.
+Correspondingly, we also present several velocity images in Fig~\ref{fig4: data visualization}, which is the output of our model.
+The dimension of the output velocity map is $(m, n)$, where the first dimension of $m$ stands for depth and the second dimension of $n$ stands for horizontal offset.
 The value of each pixel in the velocity image stands for the absolute velocity value at each location.
 The grid spacing between pixels is 5 meters.
-Therefore, the total size of velocity map is $5m\times5n$ meters.
+Therefore, the total size of velocity map in the real world is $5m\times5n$ meters.
+The linear geologic feature shown in the velocity map in Fig.~\ref{fig4: data visualization} is the geologic fault.